cemyabansu/PublishInCrmVs2013/README.md

 ### To-do

+- [x] Allow users to modify the connection info through the GUI.
-- Allow users to create and delete connection profiles
+- [x] Allow users to create and delete connection profiles
+- [x] Publish to one or more environments simultaneously
+- [x] Add support for multiple Visual Studio versions
-- Option to review differences and last update date before overriding the remote web resource
+- [ ] Add an option to review differences and last update date before overriding the remote web resource
+- [ ] Code cleansing, refactoring & commentation
+- [ ] Stability tests